How are Cervical Medial Branch Blocks used to treat facet joint pain?

 You will be observed in the recovery room for 30-60 minutes and be free to leave the hospital soon after that.

 If you have pain at the site of the injection you should use a cold pack and some paracetamol (Panadol, Herron, Panamax) or Ibuprofen (Herron Blue, Neurofen) in the recommended doses for a couple of days.

 You will be given a Pain Diary to record the pain levels or any other symptoms you notice over the next few days.
 This should be returned to Pain Matrix once completed as it helps us plan your further care and monitor how well we are doing our procedures.
 Getting this information is critical to the usefulness of Cervical Medial Branch Blocks, as the follow-up treatment needs to be informed by the outcome of each set of injections.

-In the case of numbness, which has not gone away after 24 hours, severe headache or any loss of control over bladder or bowel, you should contact Pain Matrix, or attend an Emergency Department and ask that they contact us if it is after hours.
+In the case of numbness, which has not gone away after 24 hours, severe headache or any loss of control over bladder or bowel, you should contact Pain Matrix or attend an Emergency Department.